 Why (and when) reach for precious metals?

 Why use gold and silver investments?
 Precious metals are a historical store of value.
 Unlike paper currencies, they can’t be “printed” in bulk and so are better able to withstand inflation.
-In addition, gold and silver have a low correlation with stocks and bonds, reducing overall portfolio risk.
+In addition, gold and silver have a low correlation to stocks and bonds, reducing overall portfolio risk.
 Traditionally, an allocation of 5-15% of savings is recommended.

 Gold or silver, which is better?
 There is no universal answer.
 More conservative investors tend to gravitate towards gold, while silver offers the potential for higher returns, but at the cost of greater price fluctuations.